Munawar Sultana (singer): Early life

 Sultana was born in Ludhiyana, British India in 1925.

 Career

-Munawwar Sultana started her career in the mid 1940s as a radio singer.
+Munawwar Sultana started her career in the mid-1940s as a radio singer.
 She received her early music education from a composer Abdul Haq Shami.
 She also took music lessons from the legendary film music director Master Ghulam Haider.
 Then she also closely collaborated with film music director Ghulam Ahmed Chishti.

 Chishti and Munawwar Sultana are credited for reviving the Lahore-based Pakistani film music industry.
 Her debut film in India was Dhamki (1945) as a playback singer.
 Then in Pakistan, it was "Teri Yaad", which was also the first movie of Lollywood, released in 1948.
 She sang for both Urdu and Punjabi movies and recorded 181 songs for 54 films.
-She was given the credit of vocalizing film songs that became popular among the public in the first decade of a young Lollywood.
+She is credited for vocalizing film songs that became popular among the public in the first decade of a young Lollywood.
 Apart from playback singing, Sultana also recorded many semi-classical songs for Radio Pakistan.